UnionInternationalCheminsdeFer/OSDM/spec/roles.md

 - **Retailer** – selling tickets from one or more distributors to the customer.
   Selecting the distributors and joining multiple independent bookings.

-A RU or system provider can support more than one role.
+A public transport provider, e.g. a railway or a system provider can support more than one role.

 In the following sections, five scenario from the point of view of the different are high lighted.